bitextor/neural-document-aligner/README.md

 The input file is expected to be TSV (Tab-Separated Values) file.
 The columns which we expect are:

 1. Path to document. '-' if you do not want to provide this information.
 The documents are expected to be provided in clear text.
+If instead of providing paths to the documents you prefer to provide Base64 values of the documents, check out `--paths-to-docs-are-base64-values`.
 2. URL related to the document of the 1st column (other information which is related to the document uniquely can also be provided instead of the URL). '-' if you do not want to provide this information.
 3. 'src' if the documents provided in the 1st column are related to the source embeddings file. 'trg' if the documents provided in the 1st column are related to the target embeddings file.